SkygearIO/skygear-doc/content/intro/setup-by-docker.md

 +++

+**DEPRECATION NOTICE**: Please see our [Getting Started]({{< relref "intro/getting-started.md" >}}) guide instead.
+The information contained here is no longer relevant.

+**NOT IMPLEMENTED**: In a future version of this guide, we should focus on how people can contribute to Skygear by checking out the source.
+There will be two sections for those who want to develop using the barebone way or those who want to develop using the Docker way.

 This guide will show you how to run Skygear on docker for development and verify that it is working.

 ## Getting Docker